The Red Cross Shares Its Top 5 Natural Disaster Tips

 News When it comes to effectively responding to natural disasters, preparation is key.
 And with such regional weather differences in the United States, checking all the boxes can seem daunting.

-Brad Kieserman, American Red Cross Vice President, Disaster Operations and Logistics, emphasizes the importance of communication and preparation to improve the safety of each family and household.
-Here, he shares the top things each of us can do to get a step ahead.
+Gail McGovern, president and CEO of the American Red Cross, emphasizes the importance of communication and preparation to improve the safety of each family and household.
+Here, she shares the top things each of us can do to get a step ahead.

 1. Stay informed